-These searches provide you with the functionality to define and store queries for repeated use.
+Saved searches give you the functionality to define and store queries for repeated use.
 With flexible settings, you can create a saved search based on any Relativity search engine, assign security permissions to it, and define specific columns to display your search results.
 Saved searches support the development of complex queries that you build using a form with search condition options.
 These queries run dynamically to ensure that updated results appear when you access a saved search.

-Available on the Documents tab, you can use the advanced searching functionality to run queries with proximity, stemming, and fuzziness operators, as well as with basic features such as Boolean operators and wildcards.
-System admins can create a dtSearch index for a specific subset of documents in a workspace, and then assign security to it.
-They must manually update indexes when the document search sets used to create them are modified.
+Available on the Documents tab, you can use the advanced searching functionality to run queries with proximity, stemming, and fuzziness operators, along with basic features such as Boolean operators and wildcards.
+System administrators can create a dtSearch index for a specific subset of documents in a workspace, and then assign security to it.
+They must manually update indexes when you modify the document search sets used to create them.

 Regular Expressions (RegEx) is a form of advanced searching that looks for specific patterns, as opposed to certain terms and phrases.
 With RegEx you can use pattern matching to search for particular strings of characters rather than constructing multiple, literal search queries.
 You can use RegEx with a dtSearch index using dtSearch syntax options to construct complex queries.

-Relativity provides additional features that make searching easily accessible from the Documents tab.
+Relativity provides additional features that makes searching easy to use from the Documents tab.
 Use the search bar to run a keyword search query, or click the drop-down list to select another search index you created.